 13. Alma Thomas Fine Arts Center: South restroom on second floor

 14. Kyle E. White Building: Both restrooms

-17. Athletic Field House: First floor handicap restrooms
+17. Athletic Field House: First floor handicap accessible restrooms

-18. Corbin J. Robertson Center: Handicap restroom in foyer hall on first floor
+18. Corbin J. Robertson Center: Handicap accessible restroom in foyer hall on first floor

 25. Brown-Cody Residence Hall: First floor restroom*